-[The following scouting report is part of a series on potential 2023 draft prospects from Sports Business Classroom alumni.]
+[The following scouting report is part of a series on potential 2024 draft prospects from Sports Business Classroom alumni.
+The initial report is from the 2022-2023 season, but the player withdrew from the 2023 draft class.
+Updates based on the 2023-24 season are at the bottom.]

 Adem Bona